NeptuneHub/audiomuse-ai-plugin/README.md

 ### Song Alchemy

-Song Alchemy ask a list of ADD or SUBTRACT song (minimum one ADD is required), a number of song that you want as output and the distance from the subtract.
-As a result it will give back a list of songs.
+Song Alchemy ask a list of ADD or SUBTRACT song **AND/OR ARTIST* (minimum one ADD is required), a number of song that you want as output and the distance from the subtract.
+As a result it will give back a list of songs AND/OR componenet that rappresent the Artist.
+In fact each artist is rappresentend with 1 or more GMM componenet that rappresent the different artist styles.

 **NOTE:** you can add a the temperature value, typically 1, if you want randomness in the result.
 Having it 0 or not passing it means no randomness.